Application Deadline: Dec. 15, 11:59 p.m. EST

 - Personal statement

 - Your personal statement should showcase your strengths and provide an overview of your background, goals, academic and professional aspirations and commitment to public service.
-The personal statement should be approximately two to four pages.
+The personal statement should be approximately two to four pages, double-spaced.
 If you wish to address any weaknesses in your application, it is usually better to write a separate, succinct, fact-based explanation as an addendum.

 - Supplemental essay